AyushGit2k5/AyushGit2k5/README.md

 ## Hi, I'm Ayush 👋

-Final-year Artificial Intelligence student at the University of Technology Sydney, focused on building practical, end-to-end machine learning systems.
-My work emphasizes translating ML problems to real-world applications, model comparison, and feature engineering.
+Final-year Artificial Intelligence student at the University of Technology Sydney, focused on building and deploying AI-powered applications and machine learning systems.
+Experienced with LLM applications, agentic AI, RAG, NLP, computer vision, and predictive modelling, with projects spanning API development, AI automation, and deployed web applications.

 ---